dfernandes25/dfernandes25.github.io/resume.markdown

 [Apple, Inc.](https://www.apple.com/)
 *1989-1997*
 As a **Senior Technical Services Trainer** I provided technical support and training services to Fortune 500 companies including DEC, Raytheon, Kodak, and ComputerLand; as well as higher education institutions including Harvard and Dartmouth College.
-I was personally responsible for the design, build, and implemention of 3rd party 'Train-The-Trainer programs for DEC and Eastman-Kodak.
+I was personally responsible for the design, build, and implemention of 3rd party 'Train-The-Trainer' programs for DEC and Eastman-Kodak.
 I also served as lead trainer for Apple's nationawide training and certification events to authorized retail and corporate partners.